samanthi23/app-academy-hw-with-git/PolyTreeNode.md

 if you just append it to the end for create or set key-value pairs it is not a set or unique so needs to,

+same guarantees of behavior and functionality, ADTs.

+Stack ADT,